Barnold8/YTS/readme.md

 ### Current

-    * intercept youtube autoplay video change by redirection
+    * intercept youtube autoplay video change by redirection - PARTIAL
     * remove the visible queue on the YT webpage

 ### Yet to start